 |Insurance Required?||Private mortgage insurance, if putting less than 20% down||No mortgage insurance, but a one-time VA funding fee|

 Conventional loans vs. USDA loans

-The Department of Agriculture offers a loan program for low-income borrowers who want to buy a home in an eligible rural area.
+The Department of Agriculture offers loans for low-income borrowers who want to buy a home in an eligible rural area.

-Compared to conventional loans, which are widely available, USDA loans limit how funds can be used and require borrowers to meet income eligibility.
+Compared to conventional loans, USDA loans limit how funds can be used and require borrowers to meet income eligibility standards.
 Borrowers also must pay an upfront guarantee fee and an annual guarantee fee.
-However, USDA loans don’t come with a minimum down payment requirement, which means they can be a good option for qualified borrowers with little savings.
+However, USDA loans have no minimum down payment requirement, which means they can be a good option for qualified borrowers with little savings.

 Conventional Loans vs. USDA Loans

 |Minimum Credit Score||620||No minimum credit score, though a score of 640 or higher is best|